 Mary Wells, the First Female CEO of Advertising

 In a Mad Man's game, Mary Wells succeeded spectacularly.
-Now in her '80s and still working as a consultant, Wells or her agency were responsible for an astonishing number of memorable tag lines and creative concepts, including:
+Now in her 80s and still working as a consultant, Wells or her agency was responsible for an astonishing number of memorable taglines and creative concepts, including:

 - Trust the Midas Touch

 - At Ford, Quality Is Job One

 One of the first women to become CEO of a publicly-traded company, Wells was the highest-paid ad exec of her day before selling her shop.

 No advertising discussion would be complete without mentioning David Ogilvy, labeled in a recent biography the "King of Madison Avenue."
 A Brit who conquered U.S. ad clients, what distinguished Ogilvy was his reliance on consumer research.